nchah/nlpml-project/README.md

 ## Machine Learning

 Next, the machine learning techniques are applied using the specialized libraries: NLTK (Natural Language Toolkit), Sklearn (Scikit Learn), and TensorFlow (Python API) among others.
-The machine learning methods used for this project include supervised methods (classification, SVM) and unsupervised methods (clustering, word2vec).
+The machine learning methods used for this project include supervised methods (classification, SVM) and unsupervised methods (PCA, clustering, word2vec).

-# Scripts
+# CLI Scripts

-The following scripts were used for this project according to the following use cases.
+The following command-line interface (CLI) scripts were used for this project according to the following use cases.

 Script | Use Case
 --- | ---